Safirangi/JavaScript/Local-Storage-API.md

 # Local Storage API
 It is an API that gives a simple interface to store data and files on the user's computer, across browser sessions

 *Session Storage*: Data is stored for just that session, and once browser is closed the data is lost.
+But, the data is retained even when the page is refreshed.

 Local Storage API methods: